abhishekmohanty945/connect-four/README.md

 connect-two is worth nine points, a connect-three is worth sixteen points, and so on.
 A winning connection of four or more chips is given the maximum/minimum score.

-In the app, the AI player is lovingly referred to as "Mr. AI".

 [minimax]: https://en.wikipedia.org/wiki/Minimax
 [abp]: https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning